 A texture can be used to add visual interest and detail to an object.
 In three.js, an image texture is represented by an object of type THREE.Texture.
 Since we are talking about web pages, the image for a three.js texture is generally loaded from a web address.
 Image textures are usually created using the load function in an object of type THREE.TextureLoader.
 The function takes a URL (a web address, usually a relative address) as parameter and returns a Texture object:

 '''

 let loader = new THREE.TextureLoader();

 let texture = loader.load( imageURL );

+(It is also advisable to set

+tex.colorSpace = THREE.SRGBColorSpace;

 '''